Tony returns to his regular life.

 Tony: If you cough with weights like that over your head, you could crush your neck.

-Questions and issues regarding strength and masculinity pulse throughout this hour: Phil Leotardo questions Johnny Sac’s toughness after seeing him cry; Vito knows his life and status as a professional tough guy are endangered after being seen in a leather outfit; Tony feels weak and emasculated as he recuperates from his gunshot.
+So: when Tony’s mention of “300 pounds” fails to prove his manhood, he tries to salvage some of his masculinity by suggesting his bravery before a potential neck injury.
+Questions and issues regarding strength and masculinity pulse throughout this entire hour: Phil Leotardo questions Johnny Sac’s toughness after seeing him cry; Vito knows his life and status as a professional tough guy are endangered after being seen in a leather outfit; Tony feels weak and emasculated as he recuperates from his gunshot.
 With Dr. Melfi’s help, Tony figures out how to combat his feelings of vulnerability.
-Melfi told him to project an image of strength, and Tony does just that when he gets back to Satriale’s.
+Melfi tells him to project an image of strength, and Tony does just that when he gets back to Satriale’s.
 He picks a fight with strongman Perry and kicks his ass.
-(I guess it’s something like that old strategy of starting a fistfight with the strongest guy on your first day of prison to prove how tough you are.
-Tony knows he can bait Perry because of how quick he was to anger after getting cutoff by an aggressive driver.)
+(I guess it’s something like that old strategy of starting a fistfight with the strongest guy on your first day of prison to prove how tough you are.)
+Tony knew that he could easily bait Perry after seeing how quickly Perry was angered after getting cut-off by an aggressive driver.
+(I also wonder if Tony was looking to unload some resentment at Perry because of how unimpressed the muscleman was by T’s 300-pound lift.)
 As the guys help poor Perry up off the floor, Tony slips into the bathroom to vomit.
 He pulls himself up to the mirror and grins at himself in satisfaction.
 Tony is back in the saddle again, and he knows it.
 But the thrill of victory is short-lived; within moments, he is puking again.

 I find it notable that this hour features three works of art originally produced in 1959: Imitation of Life, “The Three Bells,” and “Every Day of the Week.”
 1959 was arguably the final year of the old guard.
 In the following year, the old hat-wearing politicians were shaken up by the election of our new bareheaded President John F. Kennedy and his vibrant vision of the future.
 Also in 1960, Bob Dylan dropped out of college to focus on his music.
 These three works from 1959 must have seemed so dated within just a few years because of the artistic revolution that occurred in the Sixties.
 Art in that period, regardless of its medium, became experimental, conceptual, pop, performative, psychedelic, far out… The times, they were a-changin’.